hkuedl/Privacy-preserving_Safe_RL/README.md

 # Privacy-preserving Safe Reinforcement Learning for the Dispatch of a Local Energy Community

+_Propose a privacy-preserving safe soft actor-critic (PSSAC) framework for the coordinated dispatch of an LEC, which incorporates encryption modules and safety modules._

 Code for paper "Privacy-Preserving Safe Reinforcement Learning for the Dispatch of a Local Energy Community".

 Authors: Haoyuan Deng, Ershun Du, and Yi Wang.